BlizzCrafter/MonoGame.SplineFlower/README.md

 It is reachable from the main editor through the **Tools** button.

+A SplineWalker has 3 different built-in movement modes:

+- **Once** travels the BézierSpline just one time and will stop at the starting point.
+- **Looped** travels the BézierSpline infinitely (smoothly starts again at the starting point).
+- **PingPong** travels the BézierSpline forward and then backward when he reaches the starting point (infinitely).

 ---

 You can do pretty much anything with BézierSplines.
 The limit is really just your imagination.